theSuriya/Code-Assistant/README.md

 ```
 After cloning the repo locate the project dir and run the following command in the terminal

-2. **Google API KEY**:Go to this site to generate api key [HERE](https://aistudio.google.com) You can see left side generate api thn click and copy.
+2. **Google API KEY**:
+Go to this site to generate api key [HERE](https://aistudio.google.com) You can see left side generate api thn click and copy.
 Once you have the api key, locate the .env file in your project directory.
-Open it and paste your aoi key like this:
+Open it and paste your api key like this:
   ```dotenv
   GOOGLE_API_KEY = "paste the api key here"
   ```